[music with sound effects]

-Dr. Biology: Since we are speaking of large, I'm going to guess the largest bone of a living animals is going to belong to an elephant?
+Dr. Biology: Since we are speaking of large, I'm going to guess the largest bone of a living animal is going to belong to an elephant?

 Rebecca: For the terrestrial animals that is true.
 However, the largest living animals are in the ocean.
 The whales, and in particular, the blue whale is the largest of the whales.